-Leadership Hudson was formed in 2002 as the primary community service project of The Rotary Club of Hudson Clocktower, chartered by Rotary International in 2002.
+Leadership Hudson was formed in 2002 as the primary community service project of Hudson Clocktower Rotary, chartered by Rotary International in 2002.
 Rotary International’s motto is “Service Above Self.”
 The stated purpose and goals of Leadership Hudson are:

 - To educate interested residents of Hudson and persons who work in Hudson about its various community organizations and businesses

 - To encourage participation in volunteer and/or civic organizations